icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 the name is not visible to code outside).
 This includes the names of the function parameters.

-Wabbish does NOT allow functions to be defined inside any code block enclosed by braces.
-This means that functions can only be defined at the "top level" and NOT inside the body of an if-statement, while-loop, or other function definition.
+Wabbish does not allow functions to be defined inside any code block enclosed by braces.
+This means that functions can only be defined at the "top level" and not inside the body of an if-statement, while-loop, or other function definition.

-To call a function, use parentheses and supply a input argument values.
+To call a function, use parentheses and supply input argument value(s).
 For
 example:

 ```